 - DirectSOFT's PID View this is the easiest method.
 Use the pull-down menu, or click on one of the radio buttons if using older DirectSOFT versions, and the appropriate bit will get set. - Ladder program- ladder logic can request any loop mode when the PLC is in Run Mode.
 This will be necessary after application startup if mode changes are part of the application.
-Go to Auto Mode X0 B2000.1 - Use the program shown to the right to SET the mode bit (do not use an OUT coil).
+Use the program ladder shown to the right to SET the mode bit (do not use an OUT coil).
 On a 0-1 transition of X0, the rung sets the Auto bit equal to 1.
 The loop controller resets it. - Operator panel interface the operator's panel to ladder logic using standard methods, then use the logic to the right to set the mode bit.